 Continue to take your Insulin.
 Often extra rapid acting or short acting insulin is needed especially if glucose levels are elevated or ketones are present.
 If you are having low blood sugars you may need to reduce your insulin dose(s).

-Never omit your basal insulin as it is needed to stop ketones from forming.
+Never omit your basal insulin.
 See "Sick Day Insulin Adjustment" on page 4 to learn how to calculate extra rapid acting or short acting insulin doses.